officialJCReyes/dell-esxi-plex/README.md

 #### Installing ESXi

 #### Managing ESXi
 In order to start managing and creating VMs, we will first need to connect to our ESXi host.
-ESXi 6.5 and above do not use the vSphere client, you can manage it directly through a browser.
+ESXi 6.5 and above does not use the vSphere client, you can manage it directly through a browser.

 ## Creating VMs
 #### Creating Virtual Machines